 As you’re researching, you may want to ask yourself the following questions to determine which company is the best fit for your organization:

-Bottom Line: Community grants can help your nonprofit meet fundraising goals for a specific project or long-term campaign.
-Although they’re not as immediate to implement as some other corporate giving opportunities, the payoffs from these programs are well worth the effort in the end.
+Bottom Line: These grants can help your nonprofit organization meet fundraising goals for a specific project or long-term campaign.
+Although they’re not as immediate to implement as some other corporate philanthropy opportunities, the payoffs from these programs are well worth the effort in the end.

 Corporate philanthropy is a true win-win scenario — companies benefit from increased social impact, while nonprofits receive the donations they require to continue expanding their mission.

-By taking advantage of different forms of corporate giving, your organization can increase donations, receive valuable resources, and maximize volunteer power.
+As now you’ve understood the many benefits of corporate philanthropy, take advantage of all these types of corporate philanthropy programs to increase donations, receive valuable resources, and maximize volunteer power.

 For more information on how matching gifts work and how they can boost your fundraising revenue, check out Double the Donation!